yesobo/NodeRESTwithExpress-SequelizeMySql/README.md

 ----------------
 API
 ===
 - GET api/patterns: 			get all the patterns as JSON
 - GET api/patterns/count: get the number of patterns as text
 - GET api/patterns/{id}: 	get pattern by id as JSON
 - POST api/patterns: 			insert new pattern
+- PUT api/patterns/{id}: 	update pattern by id
+- DELETE api/pattern/{id}:delete pattern by id